-For a characterful, layered look at home, there is nothing better than mixing new pieces with vintage.
-That might be a family heirloom, or a pre-loved eBay find that you just had to have - either way, it can have a big impact on the look of your home, but how do you make it work?
+For a characterful, layered look at home, there is nothing better than mixing new pieces with a vintage-style interior.
+That might be a family heirloom or a pre-loved eBay find that you just had to have - either way, it can have a big impact on the look of your home, but how to incorporate antiques into a modern home is wondered by many.
 Here are my five top tips -

 1. Hero piece?
 Or accent?
 Decide, and shape your space with that in mind